-ResearchMatch.org is a national online recruitment tool, funded by the National Institutes of Health and maintained at Vanderbilt University.
+ResearchMatch.org is a national online recruitment tool for health research, funded by the National Institutes of Health and maintained at Vanderbilt University.
+ResearchMatch connects health researchers with individuals interested in volunteering, through its secure online matching tool.
 UConn is part of the ResearchMatch Network.
-ResearchMatch connects researchers with individuals interested in volunteering, through its secure, online matching tool.
 There is no cost to UConn researchers to use ResearchMatch.
-There are currently over 130,000 (and counting!) volunteers across the country that are registered with ResearchMatch.
+There are currently over 160,000 (and counting!) registered volunteers across the country.
+ResearchMatch is also available in Spanish.

-To see if ResearchMatch may be a useful recruitment tool for your study, register to conduct a recruitment feasibility analysis:
+Register now to see if ResearchMatch might be a useful recruitment tool for your health-outcomes research study:

-- Click here to register as a researcher: https://www.researchmatch.org/researchers/.
+Use this link to register as a researcher: https://www.researchmatch.org/researchers/.
 You do not need to be a Principal Investigator to register.
-The registration process takes less than 10 minutes and when you are finished, you will be granted “feasibility access” to view aggregate data regarding the current ResearchMatch volunteer population.
+The registration process takes less than 10 minutes and when you are finished, you will be granted “feasibility access” to do a feasibility search of aggregate data regarding the current ResearchMatch volunteer population.
 You will be able to see the demographic and health information breakdown for the volunteers within a designated geographic area.

-For any questions about ResearchMatch, please contact Ellen Ciesielski at 860-679-6004 or email email@example.com.
+For questions about about how to use ResearchMatch for your health research, please contact ResearchMatch Liaison, Ellen Ciesielski at 860.679.6004 or email email@example.com.